Department of Management Services

 All retirement records are available to the public pursuant to Florida's Public Records Law, Chapter 119, Florida Statutes, with the exception of those records specifically exempted by law under sections 121.031(5), 121.4501(19), and 119.07, Florida Statutes.

 Requests to review records or obtain copies of records may be made to:

 |Division of Retirement Public Records Policy Statement|

-The Division of Retirement provides access to all retirement account files maintained by the division for all members of the Florida Retirement System (FRS), which includes more than 621,000 active members and over 1.3 million inactive members employed at all levels of government (state, counties, district school boards, universities, community colleges, cities, and special districts).
+The Division of Retirement provides access to all retirement account files maintained by the division for all members of the state-administered retirement system, which includes more than one million active, retired, and inactive members of the Florida Retirement System (FRS) employed at all levels of government (state, counties, district school boards, universities, community colleges, cities, and special districts).
 Records exempt from disclosure include: